 The feet generate decent friction and prevent it from sliding around, which is a huge plus.
 The TravelChair slacker comes in a variety of different colors, and the whole chair has been double coated with a protective coating to prevent fading or product degradation from the sun.
 The only drawback is the fact that it’s basically a stool, so don’t expect a ton of lower back support.

 There’s an option for every occasion and environment.
 Before you go out and buy your next portable seat, the best thing you can actually do is pinpoint what exactly you’ll need it for.
 Once you have that answered, everything else will fall into place.

 If you’re tailgating, RV camping, or simply just veering up to a lake and popping the trunk of your car open, you simply can’t go wrong with Coleman’s Oversized Quad Chair With Cooler.
 It has all the extras and necessary add-ons to really help you relax out in the wilderness.
 One of the only cons, the fact that it lacks padding, can easily be remedied with a travel pillow.
 Its weight, and the fact that it’s not as portable as the rest shouldn’t really matter given the fact that you’re not exactly lugging it up a mountain.

 If you’re scaling a mountain, rappelling down the face of Kilimanjaro or simply going out for a 3-hour walk, then ditch all other seat choices and buy a lightweight, easy-to-use, stool.
-As such, you can’t go wrong—given its price—with TravelChair Slacker Chair Folding Tripod Camp Stool.
-We’ve field tested this portable chair and can honestly say, that during a 5 hour hike, we hardly noticed its weight as it hung off our backpacks.
+As such, you can’t go wrong—given its price—with TravelChair Slacker Folding Tripod Camp Stool.
+We’ve field tested this portable option and can honestly say, that during a 5 hour hike, we hardly noticed its weight as it hung off our backpacks.